Person reviewing multiple credit cards with high utilization rates and rising interest costs

 What Are the Real Financial Costs Beyond the Credit Score?

-The direct financial costs of high credit utilization multiple cards extend well beyond a damaged FICO number.
+The direct financial costs extend well beyond a damaged FICO number.
 High balances generate compounding interest charges, and lenders frequently use utilization spikes to justify penalty rate triggers.

 Compounding Interest on Multiple High Balances

 Understanding how compounding works at this level is critical.
 Our deeper analysis of how interest rate compounding works and why it costs more than you expect breaks down exactly how daily periodic rates amplify balances across multiple accounts.
-Separately, rising benchmark rates mean these costs are not declining — a dynamic we cover in detail on how rising interest rates affect your credit card balance.
+Rising benchmark rates mean these costs are not declining, a dynamic we cover in detail on how rising interest rates affect your credit card balance.

 Utilization Scenario Estimated FICO Impact Annual Interest Cost (22% APR)